gearglow/ReptiliaWithATwist/The List.md

 "You _fixed_ it."

-Hermione nodded, and the triad told him all about their foray via the Room of Requirement.
+Hermione nodded, and they told him all about their foray via the Room of Requirement.

 "So you mean to tell me," he said finally, "that a gaggle of fourth-years --"